1967 Stock Destination Blind

 The blind enclosure is very similar in appearance to the C Stock destination blind in my Collection, though the rod that attaches the crank handle used in changing the destination is extended.
 Additionally, the enclosure was not painted Cornflower Blue during the 1967 Stock refurbishment that occurred in the early 1990s, as happened with the C Stock blind enclosures.
 The destination set in the photograph below indicated that the train would terminate at Seven Sisters station for passengers, but would then continue to Northumberland Park Depot, for use in shuttling any staff members from the Underground network to the depot.
 The presence of the dot within the destination confirms this route; the replacement 2009 Stock continuing the feature, albeit with a diamond-shaped indicator replacing the dot.
 A separate Seven Sisters (alliteration at its best) destination omitting the dot is also available on the blind roll - this would be used where trains terminated at Seven Sisters but did not proceed to the depot.

 The enclosure belonged to unit 3161, which was a ‘D’ end Driving Motor (i.e. it faced towards Brixton), and one of the units where both cabs were operational, even after refurbishment.
 Its ‘A’ end equivalent was 3061.
+After the DM was decommissioned from service, it was used by the Emergency Response Unit at Acton, for staff training purposes, as this photograph shows.
+3161 formed one end of the "Auto Tube Rambler" rail tour that was held on the 3rd June 1979; see here for an image and here for more information.
 As with the C Stock Destination Blind, a small window in the rear panel of the enclosure duplicates the outward-facing destination, with the larger destination being aligned correctly if the indicator destination is aligned correctly behind the small window.
 In the case of the Seven Sisters shuttle trains, the destination wording is replaced with ‘Staff Train’, in order to differentiate from the regular Seven Sisters destination.

 Loosening the two slotted screws on the rear panel allow access into the enclosure’s interior.